-Serbia is a mostly gambling-friendly nation with a hodge-podge of gaming laws that little impact on internet gaming.
+Serbia is a mostly gambling-friendly nation with gaming laws that have little impact on internet gambling.
 The government does not endorse online gambling, but neither does it prosecute individual players.
 The end result is you can play almost anywhere you want without worry.
-The most important thing you can do to stay safe is choose a reputable betting site.
+The most important thing you can do is choose safe and reputable Serbia betting sites.

 And on that note, I have a few recommendations below.
 Each of the sites you see below is regulated in its home country and has a long history of paying winners, hosting fair games and offering a solid all-around experience.
 Even though these are not local sites, they are all very well regulated and reputable.

 The Serbian dinar is not supported by any major gaming websites, but that does not change anything.
 All you have to do is choose a deposit method (credit card, Neteller, Skrill, etc.) and then make your deposit as normal.
 The gaming site will then convert your money to euros or US dollars and let you play as normal.

 Currency exchanges do incur a small fee, but it’s not too bad overall.
 If you play online often, you should consider opening an e-wallet account to store funds online.
 Your e-wallet can be used to store funds in the euro or US dollar format so you can switch between different gaming sites without constantly converting your money to and from Serbian dinars.